When your ex won’t move out

 - the hardship to either party and the hardship to any children;

-- the conduct of the parties;
+- the conduct of the parties which may justify an exclusion order;

 - how long the parties have been separated;